DP0604/AstroHelper/README.md

 Currently this code is only a Jupyter-notebook.
 In the near future it should become a library and will be uploaded to the PyPi index.

+### Future
+For now the idea is to test the code, privately, then to transform it into a .py file.
+The next milestone is for it to become a python package so that it can be imported.
+The large goal is to create a GUI for users to not rely on code but a more intuitive design.
+Side quest is to create user submissions for photos which are then displayed alongside the approximate size of the object in the FOV.

 ## Contributing
 We welcome contributions to develop the code further and create a better tool for the users.
 If you want to contribute pull requests are welcome.
 For pull requests please use the template!